1.1 How cookies are used on our website

 Personal information is used to implement the act or service in which the information was collected in connection with.
 The information is also used to gain more knowledge of you and other users of the site.
 This use may include studies and analytics that are aimed at improving our products, services and technologies.

-If you want access to the information registered about you a Frivilligjob.dk please contact email@example.com or phone 98 12 02 24 (phone hours: weekdays at 10AM to 3PM).
-You have the opportunity to gain insight into what information is registered about you and you may object to a registration under the terms of the General Data Protection Regulation (GDPR – enforced as of May 25th 2018)
+If you want access to the information registered about you at Frivilligjob.dk, pelase contact firstname.lastname@example.org or phone 98120224 (phone hours: weekdays from 10AM to 3PM).
+You have the opportunity to gain insight into what information is registered about you and you may object to a registration under the terms of the Personal Data Regulation (GDPR – in affect as of May 25, 2018).

-According to GDPR, your personal information must be kept safe and confidential.
+According to the Personal Data Act (Persondataloven), your personal information must be kept safe and confidential.
 We store your personal information on limited-access computers located in controlled facilities and our security measures are continuously monitored to determine whether our user information is handled properly and with due regard to your rights as a user.
 However, we cannot guarantee 100 percent security for data transfers over the Internet.
 This means that there may be a risk that other unauthorized persons gain access to information when data is sent and stored electronically.
 You thus disclose your personal information at your sole discretion.

-To the extent that personal information about you is processed, you have the right to disclose which personal data may be attributed to you according to the GDPR.
+To the extent that personal information about you is processed, you have the right to disclose which personal data may be attributed to you according to the Personal Data Regulation.
 If it appears that the information or data processed about you is incorrect or misleading, you are entitled to require these corrected, deleted or blocked.
 You can object at any time that information about you are used in our processing.
 You may also revoke your consent at any time.
 You have the opportunity to complain about the processing of information and data regarding you.
-Complaints are filed with Datatilsynet, cf. section § 58 of "Persondataloven" PCS 1.
+Complaints are filed with the Data Inspectorate, cf. section § 58 of the Personal Data Act, PCS 1.